ProSuite/geodatabase-containers/Oracle/README.md

 - sql helper scripts are run directly within the container from the two .sh scripts in the .sh folder
 - arcpy helper scripts are run on your host machine and connect to the server with an easyconncet string.

+If there is an "Internal Server Error" returned while "waiting for Oracle container" is displayed, it can often be fixed by adding a text file C:\Users\<YourUserName>\.wslconfig where appropriate memory and processor values need to be specified.
+Note that, currently, the script expects to have access to at least 16GB of RAM and 8 cpus.